joergschwarzwaelder/hhc2023/Objective-22/README.md

 Grants for targeter@%: GRANT SELECT ON `missile_targeting_system`.`target_coordinates` TO `targeter`@`%` | Grants for targeter@%: GRANT SELECT ON `missile_targeting_system`.`pointing_mode_to_str` TO `targeter`@`%` |
 ```
+More information about the database content in section "Bonus" below.

 As the table "satellite_query" is the only one we have write access to, we need to focus on this.
 Checking the contained data shows a serialized Java object in column "object" and a Java source code in column "result" (binary data should be obtained with the MariaDB contained to_base64 and from_base64 functions).